 If you need to answer the door, take a phone call, or grab something you forgot, wrap your baby up and take them with you.

 Gently scrub-a-dub with a soft washcloth and a special cleanser, like Babo Botancials’s Moisturizing Baby Shampoo & Wash.

 Our extra-gentle shampoo and wash cleans and nourishes your baby’s skin with oatmilk to comfort dry, irritated skin and calendula oil to help soothe cradle cap or dry patches.
 It’s also free of irritating ingredients, like sulfates, parabens, SLS, phthalates, and synthetic fragrances.

 If your little one has extra-sensitive, dry, or eczema-prone skin, go with Babo Botanicals’s Sensitive Baby Shampoo & Wash.
-This plant-based formula is EWG Verified, fragrance-free, hypoallergenic, and specially made to help minimize the risk of allergic reactions.
+This plant-based formula is EWG Verified, fragrance-free, and specially made to help minimize the risk of allergic reactions.